 How the gospel is influenced, expressed, and experienced through social and cultural systems.
 Emphasis on Western and non-Western social structures in light of cultural components of the biblical witness.
 Skills for hearing and speaking the gospel with cultural sensitivity.
 Special issues: global theology, missiological concerns, contextual theology.
 Fulfills: CAPS Goal Areas 5 6.
-Special Notes: Course number change from BIBL341E.
-Enrollment is open to students with sophomore class standing and above.
+Special Notes: Enrollment is open to students with sophomore class standing and above.